salsita/inStyle/README.md

     font-size: 9001rem
 ```

-Write nested states for components, making your source cleaner and better structured.
+Write nested states for components, opening up new ways to structure your code.

 ```Sass
 +component('form#contact-us', myForm)